-- Madikwe Mammal ListWith 75 000 hectares of African bushveld available, the Madikwe hosts 66 mammal species including the "Big 7" (elephant, lion, leopard, rhino, buffalo, cheetah and wild dog).
-Of interest, the reserve offers the rare opportunity to spot both Spotted and Brown Hyenas within the same habitat as well as 23 carnivore species and an amazing 26 species of snake.
+Madikwe Mammal ListThe Madikwe hosts 66 mammal species including the "Big 7" (elephant, lion, leopard, rhino, buffalo, cheetah and wild dog).
+The reserve offers the rare opportunity to spot both Spotted and Brown Hyenas within the same habitat as well as 23 carnivore species and an amazing 26 species of snake.

 Daily air and road transfers operate between Johannesburg and the reserve, depending on your budget or interests we will advise on the best options.
 The fly-in option is the most popular as it adds 3 hours to your safari, the flight itself is in the region of 60 minutes and lands at the main Madikwe tarred runway where a transfer to your private lodge is waiting.